In-Home Speech Therapy

 She undertook her undergraduate studies at George Washington University, where she graduated with a Bachelor of Science degree in Speech-Language Pathology.
 For her Master’s, she enrolled at the Molloy College to be found in Rockville Centre, New York.

 A broad clinical background establishes Melissa as a highly experienced professional in her field, with extensive practice in the treatment of patients both young and old in school settings as well as in private practice.
+Find more about Maid Near Me agency here.

 In these settings, she honed her foundational skill-set in the evaluation and treatment of young patients battling language, speech, feeding, and literacy disorders.
 Her particular areas of expertise include pediatric cases presenting with complex neurological and medical diagnoses such as Turner Syndrome, Down Syndrome, Nemaline Myopathy, Angelman Syndrome, Fragile X Syndrome, William’s Syndrome, and childhood multiple sclerosis.
 She also has a wealth of experience in tackling infant feeding disorders, all of which she acquired in the outpatient setting and the NICU.